 This deep-dive into Washington’s correspondence and records has brought forth new insights on the General’s leadership, decision-making, and relationships with his fellow founders.
 To better understand George Washington, however, scholars have recognized that an examination of personal papers and family correspondence is essential.
-Earlier this year, the Fred W. Smith National Library for the Study of George Washington announced plans to support the expansion of the project to include papers from members of the General’s family as well.
+Earlier this year, the George Washington Presidential Library at Mount Vernon announced plans to support the expansion of the project to include papers from members of the General’s family as well.

 “Washington did not exist in isolation; his personality and his sense of purpose were shaped by his parents, his siblings, his wife, and his step-children and step-grandchildren,” said Doug Bradburn, the Washington Library’s founding director.
 “To understand the real man, we need to understand these relationships.”